Fluorax/Google_Foobar_Challenge/README.md

 # Google_Foobar_Challenge
 Documentation of secret hiring process embedded within Google.
 Each level has a unique problem that can be solved using Python or Java.
+Below you can find the relevant description for each problem that I was assigned.

 Level 1: Minion Labor Shifts
 ===================